A proof of the shuffle conjecture: Characteristic functions of Dyck paths

 \subsection{Simple characteristic function}

 We are going to study the summand in $D_{\alpha}(q,t)$ as a function of $\pi$.
 It is convenient to first introduce a simpler object where we drop the assumption $w\in\mathcal{WP}'_\pi$ and instead sum over all labellings.
-Given a Dyck path of length $n$, define $\chi(w)\in \Sym[X]$ as follows: \begin{defn} \end{defn} If $i<j$ and $(i,j)$ is under $\pi$, i.e. $(i,j)\in\Area(\pi)$ we say that $i$ and $j$ \emph{attack} each other.
-The proof of Lemma 10.2 from \cite{haglund2005combinatorial} applies in our case and we obtain
+Given a Dyck path of length $n$, define $\chi(\pi)\in \Sym[X]$ as follows: \begin{defn} \end{defn} If $i<j$ and $(i,j)$ is under $\pi$, i.e. $(i,j)\in\Area(\pi)$ we say that $i$ and $j$ \emph{attack} each other.
+It is not obvious from the definition that $\chi(\pi)$ defines a symmetric function.
+In fact, as we point out in Remark \ref{chilltrem}, $\chi(\pi)$ is actually an example of an LLT polynomial, but we present a proof in our setup here: \begin{prop} The expression for $\chi(\pi)$ above is symmetric in the variables $x_1, x_2, x_3,\ldots$, so that Definition \ref{defn.chi} correctly defines an element of $\Sym[X]$. \end{prop} \begin{proof} We take the main idea from the proof of Lemma 10.2 from \cite{haglund2005combinatorial}.
+First note that for each $n$ the correspondence $\pi \to \Area(\pi)$ is a bijection between the set of Dyck paths of length $n$ and the set of subsets $R\subset\{(j,j'):1\leq j<j'\leq n\}$ satisfying the following property: